 - Enemy Territory: Quake Wars, part of the Enemy Territory series, set in the Quake universe.

 - An adaptation rather than a sequel, but an example nonetheless.
 007: From Russia with Love makes the movie it's based on its subtitle.

-- Similarly, all the Super Mario Advance titles (except for the last, oddly)
+- All the Super Mario Advance titles (except for the last, oddly).

 - Anubis: Zone of the Enders, the Japanese title of Zone of the Enders: The 2nd Runner.